-Technical insights and observations on software development, digital craft, and technological evolution.
+Technical insights and practical observations on software development, digital craft, and the evolving technology landscape.

 Expect content that balances technical insight with measured reflection, seasoned with just the right amount of humour.
 These ideas and observations refused to stay quietly in mind, now shared to spark meaningful discussions and fresh perspectives.